 Decreases in consumer demand could adversely affect the market for automobile purchases and, as a result, reduce the number of consumers using our platform.
 Consumer purchases of new and used automobiles generally decline during recessionary periods and other periods in which disposable income is adversely affected.
-For example, the number of new vehicle sales in the United States decreased from approximately 16.1 million in 2007 to approximately 10.4 million in 2009, and in connection with the coronavirus pandemic and the subsequent shortage of automobile semiconductor chips, dropped consistently for three years from 17.0 million in 2019 to 13.8 million in 2022 before increasing to 15.5 million in 2023 according, in each case, to the Bureau of Economic Analysis.
+For example, the number of new vehicle sales in the United States decreased from approximately 16.1 million in 2007 to approximately 10.4 million in 2009 in connection with the Great Recession, and, in connection with the coronavirus pandemic and the subsequent shortage of automobile semiconductor chips, dropped consistently for three years from 17.0 million in 2019 to 13.8 million in 2022 before increasing to 15.5 million in 2023 according, in each case, to the Bureau of Economic Analysis.